linagodbole98/javascript-question/README.md

 || ----------------------------------------------------- NODEJS INTERVIEW QUESTION ------------------------------------------------------ ||

-1. What is nodejs
+1. ### What is nodejs?

-Nodejs is very popular scripting language that is primarily used for server-side scripting requirement.
+Ans:- Nodejs is very popular scripting language that is primarily used for server-side scripting requirement.

+2. ### What is the difference between a Nodejs and Javascript?

+Ans:-
-2. What is the difference between a Nodejs and Javascript Factor |                 Nodejs            | Javascript Engine | V8 engine Google chrome           | V8, spider monkey, and js core Usage  | TO perform non-blocking activity  | For general client-side operations Working| Interpreter -scripting            | Programming langauge
+Factor |                 Nodejs            | Javascript
+Engine | V8 engine Google chrome           | V8, spider monkey, and js core
+Usage  | TO perform non-blocking activity  | For general client-side operations Working| Interpreter -scripting            | Programming langauge

-3. Can you briefly explain the working of nodejs Nodejs is an entity that runs in a virtual environment using javascript as the primarily scripting language.
+3. ### Can you briefly explain the working of nodejs?

+Nodejs is an entity that runs in a virtual environment using javascript as the primarily scripting language.
 It uses a simple V8 environment to run on which help in the provision of features like the non-blocking I/O and a single thread event loop.

-4. Where is Nodejs used
+4. ### Where is Nodejs used?

 Nodejs is used in a variety of domains but it is very well regarded in the design of the following concept
 1. Network application 2.
 Distributed computing 3.
 Responsive web apps 4. server-client application

-5. What is difference between Nodejs and Angular Nodejs :- Used in situation where scalable is a requirement.
+5. ### What is difference between Nodejs and Angular?

+Nodejs :- Used in situation where scalable is a requirement.
 Ability to generate queries in a database.
 Mainly used to develop small/medium-sized application.
 Provide many framework such as sails, express
 Angular :- Best fit for the developement of real-time applicaiton.
 Ability to simplify an application into the MVC architecture.

-6. Why is nodejs Single-thread
+6. ### Why is nodejs Single-thread?

 Nodejs work on the single-thread model to ensure that there is suppport for async process. with this it makes it scalable and efficient for applicaiton to provides high performance and efficiency under high amount of load.

-7. What are the different API functions supports by nodejs There are the two types of API function
+7. ###  What are the different API functions supports by nodejs?

-1. Synchronous api :- Used for the non-blocking functions
-2. Asynchronous api :- Used for the blocking functions
+There are the two types of API functio     :-> 1.
+Synchronous api :- Used for the non-blocking functions 2.
+Asynchronous api :- Used for the blocking functions

-8. What is difference between synchronous and asynchronous function Synchronous function are mainly used for I/O operation.
+8. ### What is difference between synchronous and asynchronous function?

+Synchronous function are mainly used for I/O operation.
 If there are no responses then the api will throw an error Asynchronous function as the same suggests work on the basic of not being synchronous. here http request when pushed will not wait for a response to begin response to any previous request will be continue even if the server has already got the response.

-9. What is the meaning of control flow function
+9. ### What is the meaning of control flow function?

 The control flow function is a common code Snippet which executes whenever there are any asynchronous function call made. there are used to evaluated the order in which these function are executes in nodejs

-10. Why is nodejs so popular these days
+10. ### Why is nodejs so popular these days?

 Nodejs has gained an immense amount of traction as it mainly used javascript it provides programmer with the following option
   1. Writing javascript on the server 2.
 Acces to the HTTP stack 3.
 File I/O entites 4.
 TCP and other protocal 5.
 Direct database access

-11. What is an event loop in nodejs
+11. ### What is an event loop in nodejs?

 When running an application callback are entites that have to be handled in the of nodejs event loop are used for this purpose since nodejs supports the non-blocking send this is very improtant feature to have

-12. What are the asynchronous tasks that should occurs in an event loop
+12. ### What are the asynchronous tasks that should occurs in an event loop?

     1. Blocking send request 2. high computation requirement.

-13. What is the order of execution in control flow statement
+13. ### What is the order of execution in control flow statement?

   1. Handling execution and Queue 2.
 Data collection and storage 3. concurrency handling and limiting 4.
 Execution of the next piece of code

-14. What are the input argument for an asynchronous queue There are two main argument that an asynchronous queue used
+14. ### What are the input argument for an asynchronous queue?

+There are two main argument that an asynchronous queue used
    1. concurrency value 2. task function

-15. Are there any disadvantages to using nodejs
+15. ###  Are there any disadvantages to using nodejs

 A multi-theaded platform can run more efficiency and provid better Responsive when it comes to the execution of intensive cpu computation
 Usage of relational database with nodejs is becoming obsooete already.

-16. What is the primary used reason to use the event based model in nodejs The event based model in nodejs is used to overcome the problem that occur when using blocking operation in the I/O channel
+16. ### What is the primary used reason to use the event based model in nodejs

+The event based model in nodejs is used to overcome the problem that occur when using blocking operation in the I/O channel

-17. How can you import external libraries into nodejs External libraries can be easily imported into nodejs using the following command let http = require('http')
+17. ###  How can you import external libraries into nodejs

+External libraries can be easily imported into nodejs using the following command let http = require('http')

-18. What is meant by event-driven programming in nodejs Event-driven programming is a technique in which the workflow execution of a program is mainly controlled by the occurrence of events from external programs or other sources
+18. ### What is meant by event-driven programming in nodejs

+Event-driven programming is a technique in which the workflow execution of a program is mainly controlled by the occurrence of events from external programs or other sources
     1. Event handling 2.
 Event selection

-19. What is D/B Ajax and nodejs
+19. ### What is D/B Ajax and nodejs

 Ajax :- Client side programming technology. executes in the browers.

-20. What is the framework that is used majorly in nodejs today Nodejs has multiple framework 1.
+20. ### What is the framework that is used majorly in nodejs today Nodejs has multiple framework 1.
 Hapijs 2. expressjs

-21. What are the security implementation that are present in nodejs
+21. ###  What are the security implementation that are present in nodejs

 1. Error handling protocall 2.
 Authentication pipelines

-22. What is the meaning of a test pyramid
+22. ###  What is the meaning of a test pyramid

 A test pyramid is a methodology that is used to denote the number of test cases executed in total.
 Executed in unit testing Integration testing and combined testing in that order

-23. What is libuv
+23. ###  What is libuv

-libuv is a widely used libraries present in nodejs it is used to implementation the asynchronous I/O functionalities of nodejs
-1. file system event handing 2. child forking and handling 3. asynchronous UDP and TCP socket 4.
+libuv is a widely used libraries present in nodejs it is used to implementation the asynchronous I/O functionalities of nodejs   1. file system event handing 2. child forking and   handling 3. asynchronous UDP and TCP      socket 4.
 Asynchronous file handing and operations

-24. Why does google use the V8 engine for nodejs Google makes use of the v8 engine because it can easily convert javascript into a low-level language.
+24. ###  Why does google use the V8 engine for nodejs

+Google makes use of the v8 engine because it can easily convert javascript into a low-level language.
 This is done to provdie high performance during the execution of an applicaiton also provides users with real-time Ability to work with the applicaiton

-25. What is the difference between spawn and fork method in nodejs The spawn function is used to create a new process and launch it using the command line. what it does is that it created a node module on the processor Nodejs invokes this methods when the child process return data.
+25. ###  What is the difference between spawn and fork method in nodejs

+The spawn function is used to create a new process and launch it using the command line. what it does is that it created a node module on the processor Nodejs invokes this methods when the child process return data.
 The fork function can be considered as an instance of the already existing spawn() function methods

-26. What is the use of middleware of nodejs
+26. ###  What is the use of middleware of nodejs

 A middleware is a simple function that has the Ability to handle incoming request and outbound response object.
     1. Executes of code 2. updation of request and response object 3. completion of request response iteration 4.
 Calling the next middleware

-27. What are the global objects in nodejs
+27. ###  What are the global objects in nodejs

 Global objects are object with a scope that is accessible across all of the modules of the nodejs application

-28. Why is assert used in nodejs
+28. ###  Why is assert used in nodejs

 Assert is used to explicity write test case to verify the working of a piece of code. let assert = require('asser') function add(a,b){